 NEU 843: Methods for Assessing the Nervous System

-Introduction to the various techniques and methods used to study brain structure and function, including direct and indirect measurements of neural activity, and assessments of cognition and mood.
+Introduction to various techniques used to study brain structure and function, including direct and indirect measurements of neural activity, and assessments of cognition and mood.

 NEU 844: The Science and Ethics of Brain Interventions